 DBT uses individual therapy to facilitate emotional awareness and skills-building.
 Patients fill out diary cards for each session that monitor and assess their emotional reaction to triggering situations.
 The therapist then follows a step-by-step hierarchy to determine if stress responses are life-threatening, impacting treatment, or generally interfering with quality of life.

-Using this information, the therapist will work with the patient to identify target behaviors—which may include things like depressive symptoms, substance abuse, and self-harm—that can be evaluated and ultimately reduced throughout treatment.
+Using this information, the therapist will work with the patient to identify target behaviors.
+This may include things like depressive symptoms, substance abuse, and self-harm—that can be evaluated and ultimately reduced throughout treatment.
 The therapist will also encourage the patient to reflect on the activities, relationships, and experiences in their life that increase positive responses and outlook.

 The patient will be able to identify and manage stress responses before they become problematic, contributing to a stronger sense of self-awareness and self-compassion.